 Admission to Program

 The Honors Program is a cohort-based program.
 Freshman enrollment in the program is competitive and by invitation.
-Students apply their senior year of high school by participating in Academic Honors Day at Anderson University, held each November.
 The applicant’s file is reviewed by the Faculty Selection Committee and includes the applicant’s transcript, SAT or ACT scores, and an interview at Academic Honors Day.
 Successful applicants have achieved combined SAT math and critical reading scores of 1200 (or equivalent ACT scores) and GPAs of 3.5 on a 4.0 scale.